NREL/buildstockbatch/docs/installation.rst

 Installation
 ------------

-Both the local and Peregrine installations depend on the `OpenStudio-BuildStock <https://github.com/NREL/OpenStudio-BuildStock>`__ repository.
+BuildStock-Batch installations depend on the `OpenStudio-BuildStock <https://github.com/NREL/OpenStudio-BuildStock>`__ repository.
 Either ``git clone`` it or download a copy of it or your fork or branch of it with your projects.